Kernix13/javascript-cheat-sheet/string-array-examples.md

 ## High order array methods

 High Order Array Methods = methods that use a callback function.
-The most used ones are: sort, some, map, filter, forEach, and reduce.
+The most used ones are sort, some, map, filter, forEach, and reduce; but also includes, find, every, and some are useful.

 ### Sort

+`arr.sort()` callback examples:
 ```js
 // mutates original array:
 const arr = [4, 2, 1, 5, 3];